 I don’t feel that I’m like most people.
 I don’t smile a lot even when people say, “You should smile more”.
 I don’t often enjoy talking to people and it kinda bothers me that I feel like they think it’s because I’m sad, mad, or in a bad mood.
 Most days, I’m not, but it’s exhausting to try and convince someone otherwise, especially when they already have their minds made up about who they think you are.

-It’s important for me to, at least try and understand where this stemmed from and I believe somewhere…it originated from my equation of = if I don’t care then it doesn’t hurt me (& honestly, I can see some of that being established at an early age).
-I feel like I took on a role of “If I can make it seem insignificant to me, then I don’t have to waste time feeling sad or bad about it and I can move on and focus on ME”.
+It’s important for me to, at least try and understand where this stemmed from and I believe somewhere…it originated from my equation of = if I don’t care then it doesn’t hurt me (which was established at an early age).
+I feel like I took on a role of “If I can make it seem insignificant to me, then I don’t have to waste time feeling sad or bad about it and I can move on and focus on ME“.
 But I think, over time that mindset shifted to where it comes off as I ONLY care about me and you don’t matter.
 And I want to make amends for that.
 Because you do matter.

 But it’s just so easy to take things for granted.
 To take people for granted.